 I appreciate what Oppidan are doing, treating children like young adults, stimulating their learning and having fun.
-You are really onto something here, filling a great need in London.
-His confidence is through the roof as his self esteem and self worth.
+You are really onto something here, filling a great need for parents.
+His confidence, self-esteem and self-worth are through the roof.
 This is a godsend, thank you.

 THE OPPIDAN APPROACH

 We employ academic mentors that seek to incorporate these values into each lesson they teach.
 In London’s growing educational market, tutoring has acquired a potentially pejorative sense.
-Parents do not always admit to having engaged tutors, and schools have little desire to endorse the unregulated work done outside school.
-Mentoring, however, offers a much broader-based service to both parents and their children, and we hope provides an ethos to education that can work alongside schools.
+Parents do not always admit to hiring tutors for their children and schools have little desire to endorse the unregulated work done outside school.
+Mentoring, however, offers a much broader-based service to both parents and their children, and we hope provides an ethos within education that can work alongside schools.

 WHAT IS MENTORING?